arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

       delay(1000);
     }

     Serial.print("- BLE not connected: ");
     Serial.println(central.address());
   }

+  // Digital output channel of the Portenta Machine Control
-  // The LED blinks when bluetooth® is not connected to an external device MachineControl_DigitalOutputs.write(0, HIGH);
+  // blinks when Bluetooth® is not connected to an external device MachineControl_DigitalOutputs.write(0, HIGH);
   delay(200);
   MachineControl_DigitalOutputs.write(0, LOW);